-The Contractor shall furnish, if requested by the Engineer, an affidavit certifying that throughout the fabrication the identification of steel has been maintained in accordance with this specification.
+If requested by the Engineer, the Contractor shall furnish an affidavit that certifies that the identification of steel has been maintained per this specification.

 - (b) Location of Splices.
-Groove welded splices shall be located a minimum of 5 feet from the centerline of field splices and 1-foot minimum from centerline of the nearest bolt hole. - (c) Location of Stiffeners and Connections.
+Groove welded splices shall be located a minimum of 5 feet from the centerline of field splices and 1 foot minimum from centerline of the nearest bolt hole. - (c) Location of Stiffeners and Connections.
 Intermediate stiffeners or connection plates shall be placed at least 6 inches from a groove welded splice in the web or flange.
 Welder identification marks shall be made using low stress die stamps (spherical indent) near the weld, but not closer than 1 inch from the heat affected zone. - (d) Rolling Direction and Cutting.
 Unless otherwise shown on the plans, steel plates for girder flanges, webs, and splice plates shall be cut and fabricated so that the primary direction of rolling is parallel to the longitudinal centerline of the girder.
 Abutment and pier diaphragm plates (includes flanges, webs, and splice plates) shall be cut and fabricated so that the primary direction of rolling is parallel to the centerline of bearing.
-Sheared edges of plates more than 5/8-inch-thick and carrying calculated stress shall be milled or sawn to a depth of 1/4 inch.
+Sheared edges of plates more than 5/8 inch thick and carry calculated stress shall be milled or sawn to a depth of 1⁄4 inch.
 Reentrant corners shall be pre-cut to a minimum radius of 1 inch before cutting.
-The procedure for cutting plate edges of tension flanges shall be qualified in accordance with subsection 509.18(f) - (e) End Treatment of Webs and Flanges.
+The procedure for cutting plate edges of tension flanges shall be qualified per subsection 509.18(f). - (e) End Treatment of Webs and Flanges.
 The ends of webs and flanges shall be flush and within the same plane so as to leave no reentrant corners. - (f) Minimum Base Metal Temperature.
-The minimum base metal temperature qualified to cut flanges and webs in tension, shall be established by hardness testing in accordance with subsection 509.18(f). - (g) Straightening Material.
+The minimum base metal temperature qualified to cut flanges and webs in tension, shall be established by hardness testing per subsection 509.18(f). - (g) Straightening Material.
 Rolled material, before being worked, must be straight.
 If straightening is necessary, it shall be done by methods that will not injure the metal and is subject to the Engineer's approval. - (h) Bent Plates.
 Un-welded cold-bent steel plates shall conform to the following: - 1.
 Rolling Direction.
-The bend line shall be at right angles to the direction of rolling. - 2.
-Minimum Radii.
+The bend line shall be at right angles to the direction of rolling. - Minimum Radii.
 Bending shall be such that no cracking of the plate occurs.
-Minimum bend radii, measured to the concave face of the metal, shall be as shown in Table 509-2. - 3.
+Minimum bend radii, measured to the concave face of the metal, shall be 5t for all grades and thicknesses of steel conforming to AASHTO M270 (ASTM A709) unless approved by the Engineer. - 3.
 Bending Temperature.
-If a shorter radius is essential the plates shall be bent hot at a temperature not greater than 1,200 °F. Hot-bent plates shall conform to subsection 509.19(i). - 4.
+If a shorter radius is essential the plates shall be bent hot at a temperature not greater than 1200 °F. Hot-bent plates shall conform to subsection 509.19(i). - 4.
 Corner Radii.
-The corners of the plate shall be rounded to a radius of 1/16 inch before bending throughout the portion of the plate at which the bending is to occur.
+The corners of the plate shall be rounded to a radius of 1"16 inch before bending throughout the portion of the plate where the bending is to occur. - (i) Curving and Cambering of Rolled Beams and Welded Girders.
+Heat curving of beams and girders will be allowed when the horizontal radius of curvature measured to the centerline of the member web is greater than both values calculated by the following two equations, and greater than 150 feet at any and all cross sections throughout the length of the member.